ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: a2.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: a3

 	:Description:
-		Constant term [W m -2 ]
+		Constant term [W |m^-2| ]

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: a3.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: ActivityProfWD

 	:Description:
 		Code for human activity profile (weekdays) Provides the link to column 1 of SUEWS_Profiles.txt.
 Look the codes Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Profiles.txt.
 Used for CO2 flux calculation - not used in v2017a

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: ActivityProfWD.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: ActivityProfWE

 	:Description:
 		Code for human activity profile (weekends) Provides the link to column 1 of SUEWS_Profiles.txt.
 Look the codes Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Profiles.txt.
 Used for CO2 flux calculation - not used in v2017a

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: ActivityProfWE.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: AHMin